Yoav666s/dnd-wiki/collections/_classes/nornfeld/sorcerer/arcane-sorcery.md

 You can cast [[Misty Step]] without expending a spell slot.

 # Level 18: Metamorphosis
-You learn the [[Shapechange]] and [[True Polymorph]] spells, and you can cast them using an appropriate spell slot.
-When you cast these spells, they gain the following benefits.

-**Shapechange.** You can concentrate on this spell for a duration of 8 hours.
+You learn the [[Shapechange]] spell, and you can cast it using an appropriate spell slot.
+You can concentrate on this spell for a duration of 8 hours.
 During this spell's duration, you can use your action to assume a different form following the same restrictions and rules for the original form, with one exception: if your new form has more hit points than your current one, your hit points remain at their current value.

-**True Polymorph.** An unwilling creature has disadvantage on the saving throw to resist this spell.
-You only need to concentrate on this spell for 1 minute in order for its effect to last until dispelled.